The Role of Adenosine in Epilepsy

 12:00 pm - 1:00 pm CST

-Dr. Boison will talk about the anti-seizure and disease modifying effects of adenosine in epilepsy, as well as recent advances in developing adenosine kinase inhibitors as therapeutics for epilepsy.
+Dr. Boison talks about the anti-seizure and disease-modifying effects of adenosine in epilepsy, as well as recent advances in developing adenosine kinase inhibitors as therapeutics for epilepsy.

 This seminar is part of CURE Epilepsy’s Frontiers in Research Seminar Series.
 This program is generously supported by the Nussenbaum-Vogelstein Family and aims to help educate and expose researchers, clinicians, and students to exciting epilepsy research and also provide opportunities for young investigators to interact with leaders in the field.